marcosdimitrio/MapThis/README.md

 Other features are:

-- New methods are always private and are always placed after other public/internal/protected methods in the class.
+- New methods are always private and always placed after other public/internal/protected methods in the class.
 - Automatically adds usings as needed.
 - Keeps static access modifier if the method being mapped